What can the University calendar tell you?

 Students who join the university for the first time have come into a new stage of their lives that entails learning certain rules and observing certain regulations pertaining to other people on campus and outside.
 Therefore, students are encouraged to behave responsibly with regard to dealing with others and with regard to their study.
 Life at the university requires a high level of responsibility, positiveness and participation in the various activities that the University organizes.

 We hope that our students will abide by the regulations of the university and avoid doing anything that may negatively affect their student status.

 Students need to know that smoking is not allowed in all the facilities of the university.
 The University Bylaws state: smoking of any form or type is strictly forbidden in all the facilities of the University including buildings, halls, and outdoor areas.

-Students are expected to respect the university environment that includes academic and social aspects.
+Students are expected to respect the university environment which includes academic and social aspects.
 Therefore, each student enrolled at the university should wear appropriate clothes that are compatible with the values and principles of the community.

 Furthermore, the University implements the Law of Modesty (ihtisham) that is effective in Sharjah.
-Students can wear any costumes as long as they do not contradict the values of the community and violate its traditions and conventions.
+Students can wear any clothing as long as they do not contradict the values of the community and violate its traditions and conventions.